loneshaana/kubernetes-learning/ReadMe.md

     Service that acts as an alias for an external service Allows a service to act as the proxy for an external service External service details are hidden from cluster(easier to change)

+---
+Port Forwarding

+    Q. How can you access a pod from outside of kubernetes? you can't
+    with port forwarding we can do this actually

+    # Listen on port 8080 locally and forward to port 80 in Pod
+    kubectl port-forward pod/[pod-name] 8080:80

+    # Listen on port 8080 locally  and forward to Deployment's Pod
+    kubectl port-forward deployment/[deployment-name] 8080

+    #Listen on port 8080 locally and forward to Service's Pod
+    kubectl port-forward service/[service-name] 8080